-We would like to remind you that we (the DSI) maintain a list of data science courses that are given at BIU, which can be easily explored by different category types.
-The interactive list is available on our website:
+We would like to remind you that the DSI maintains a list of data science courses that are given at BIU, which can be easily explored by different category types.
+The interactive list is available on the dsi website.

 Nvidia Deep Learning Institute (DLI) is looking for PhD students/academic faculty members who wish to be Ambassadors – certified on Nvidia courses, and who may run Nvidia courses free of charge at the universities (note – these courses are usually paid courses).
-Up until now there were 6 ambassadors from 3 universities in Israel, and the desire is to expand the local ambassador numbers.
-Running these courses at the university can be a great benefit for students and faculty – where courses vary from Fundamentals of DL to areas like NLP, Video Analytics, and more.
-Courses usually run as 1 day seminars.
+Courses vary from Fundamentals of DL to areas like NLP, Video Analytics, and more and usually run as 1-day seminars.

 For more information on Nvidia DLI and the Ambassador program see these two links below: